zacfukuda/react-drop-upload-app/step3-react/README.md

 # Step 3: React, Webpack, Express - Drop & Upload Files Tutorial

-The last step of the three step-by-step tutorials on Drop & Upload Files app.
+The last step of the three step-by-step tutorials on Drop & Upload File app.

 ## USE